skyscrapr/terraform-provider-zilliz/docs/resources/cluster.md

 page_title: "zilliz_cluster Resource - terraform-provider-zilliz"
 subcategory: ""
 description: |-
   Cluster resource.
-If 'plan', 'cu_size' and 'cu-type' are not specified, then a serverless cluster is created.
+If 'plan', 'cu_size' and 'cu-type' are specified, then a dedicated cluster is created.
+Otherwise a serverless cluster in created.
 ---

 # zilliz_cluster (Resource)

 Cluster resource.
-If 'plan', 'cu_size' and 'cu-type' are not specified, then a serverless cluster is created.
+If 'plan', 'cu_size' and 'cu-type' are specified, then a dedicated cluster is created.
+Otherwise a serverless cluster in created.

 ## Example Usage